 What are Potawatomi arts and crafts like?

-Potawatomi artists are known for their quill embroidery,
+Potawatomi artists are known for their quill boxes,

 One style of bead embroidery, the Potawatomi weave, is even

 named after the Potawatomi tribe (though other tribes made beaded crafts this way too.)

 Like other eastern American Indians, the Potawatomi also crafted wampum out of white and purple